Low FODMAP Braised Chicken & Mushroom Ragu

 - Meanwhile, drain the porcini, discard the soaking water and chop the mushrooms.
 Add these porcini to the pot along with the wine, bring to a simmer and cook until most of the liquid is evaporated.
 Add the stock and simmer until reduced by about half.
 Stir in the tomatoes, taste and adjust seasoning (you will need generous salt and pepper in this dish), then nestle the chicken into the braising liquid.
 Cover, bring to a simmer and cook for about 20 minutes.

-- If you want to serve this right away with pasta, cook it now.
-I like rigatoni.
+If you want to serve this right away with pasta or potatoes, cook them now.
+I like a lofo rigatoni.
+But sopping this up with sourdough bread is fantastic!
 Right before serving you can remove the bones (if in therand shred/chop the chicken.
 Taste and make a final salt and pepper adjustment.
-Serve over pasta, garnish with reserved parsley and pass the Pecorino Romano.
+Serve over lofo pasta (or potatoes or alongside bread), garnish with reserved parsley and pass the Pecorino Romano.

 We think this dish improved upon sitting.
 Cool, then refrigerate in an airtight container for up to 4 days.
 Or freeze for up to a month.